tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/fiscal_positions.rst

 .. image:: fiscal_positions/fiscal-positions-intra-community.png
    :align: center
-   :alt: Example: Belgian to Intra-Community tax mapping with Fiscal Positions in Odoo Accounting
+   :alt: Example: Belgian to Intra-Community tax mapping with Fiscal Positions in CoquiAPPs Accounting

 They can be applied in various ways: